How can Planning Aid England help?

 Who qualifies for Planning Aid England support?

-What happens if I don't qualify for assistance beyond the initial 15 minutes?
+What happens if I don't qualify for further support?

 How can I contact Planning Aid England?